Personalised Decision-Making without Counterfactuals: Acknowledgments

 Faced with a large collection $G$ of patients to treat, and unlimited supplies of the treatment, managing each patient (each with their own value $l$ of $L$) according to the above rule will maximise the number of recoveries.
 That is, any other (deterministic or randomised) decision rule that uses only the information on $L$ would lead to fewer recoveries.

 \begin{example} Consider a case where

 The conditional average treatment effect is $\cate(l) = 0.49 - 0.21 = 0.28$.
 Since $\cate(l) > 0$, the optimal action is to treat this patient.
 If we have a large collection of similar patients, with the same value $L=l$, they should all be treated---in which case the overall proportion of recovered patients will be $49\%$.
-This is the best outcome that can be achieved by any treatment strategy. \end{example}
+This is the best outcome that can be achieved by any treatment strategy: if we treated only a fraction $\alpha < 1$ of these patients, the proportion recovering would be $\alpha\times 0.49 + (1-\alpha) \times 0.21 < 0.49$. \end{example}